Haileybury has two schools in Kazakhstan, Haileybury Almaty which opened in September 2008, and Haileybury Astana, which opened in September 2011.

 There is great expectation that academic standards will be high, and these will be externally audited by Haileybury UK.
 However, there is a rich co-curricular programme.

 The school, whilst respecting all faiths, is a secular environment.
 Haileybury Almaty strives to be a beacon of academic excellence, but most importantly, our pupils learn the lessons of greatest worth: self-discipline, integrity of character, care for others, and a true sense of values.

-Mr Howard Bullock is the current Headmaster of Haileybury Almaty.
+Mr Craig Halsall is the Headmaster of Haileybury Almaty.

 Find out more from Haileybury Almaty's website.